Isle of Skye (Portree) Driving Test Centre

 How does Isle of Skye (Portree) compare to the UK average?

-How many tests are taken at Isle of Skye (Portree) each year?
+How many driving tests does Isle of Skye (Portree) record?

 Which driving test centres are near Isle of Skye (Portree)?